 CBP Seizure of Imported Vehicles for Forfeiture

-Agents with Customs and Border Protection (CBP) seize vehicles for forfeiture for a variety of reasons.
-When the vehicle is imported into the United States by a company that intends to sell the vehicle, an agent with Customs and Border Protection (CBP) might develop probable cause that the vehicle is subject to forfeiture pursuant to 19 U.S.C. §§ 1595a(c) and 1627a(a)(2).
+Agents with Customs and Border Protection (CBP) seize vehicles for forfeiture for various reasons.
+When the vehicle is imported into the United States by a company that intends to sell the vehicle, an agent with Customs and Border Protection (CBP) might develop probable cause that the vehicle is subject to forfeiture under 19 U.S.C. §§ 1595a(c) or 1627a(a)(2).

-CBP inspectors are authorized by federal statute to seize the vehicles pursuant to Title 19 U.S.C. § 1595a(c)(2) (“Merchandise introduced contrary to law”), which provides:
+CBP inspectors are authorized by federal statute to seize the vehicles under Title 19 U.S.C. § 1595a(c)(2) (“Merchandise introduced contrary to law”), which provides:

-The CBP inspectors were also authorized to seize the vehicles pursuant to the enforcement provisions of the Tariff Act of 1930.
+The CBP inspectors were also authorized to seize the vehicles under the enforcement provisions of the Tariff Act of 1930.
 Specifically, 19 U.S.C. § 1627a(a)(1)(B) (“Unlawful importation … of certain vehicles; inspections”), provides in relevant part that:

 In some cases, CBP will offer to settle the case for a fine, the payment of seizure and storage costs, and a stipulation that the owner export the noncomplying vehicles to another country.
-An attorney can challenge the CBP’s decision by filing a verified claim for court action so that the vehicle can be released to the owner without those conditions.
+An attorney can challenge the CBP’s decision by filing a verified claim for court action and cost bond to release the vehicle to the owner without those conditions.

 Attorney Fighting CBP Seizures of Imported Vehicles for Forfeiture

-If you received a Notice of Seizure and Information to Claimants Non-CAFRA Form (ATT 8-B) which might explain that the vehicle was seized and is subject to forfeiture under:
+If you received a Notice of Seizure and Information to Claimants Non-CAFRA Form (ATT 8-B), it might allege the vehicle was seized and is subject to forfeiture for the following violations:

 As a general rule, the owner’s knowledge of the violation is not required.
-Furthermore, non-CAFRA forfeiture actions under Title 19 are not subject to the innocent owner’s defense found in CAFRA forfeitures.
+Furthermore, non-CAFRA forfeiture actions under Title 19 might not be subject to the innocent owner’s defense found in CAFRA forfeitures.

-An experienced attorney can help you negotiate for the vehicle’s release with the authorities from CBP, NHTSA, EPA, and/or the Office of the United States Attorney.
+An experienced attorney can help you negotiate the vehicle’s release with the authorities from CBP, NHTSA, EPA, or the Office of the United States Attorney.
+Contact an experienced civil asset forfeiture attorney at Sammis Law Firm in Tampa, FL, for more information.

 Violations Causing Seizure for Forfeiture of Imported Vehicles